LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: Method: Seamless Spurious Token Injection (SSTI)

 \subsection{Spurious Token Injection}

 Building on the formal definition of spurious tokens in \cref{sec:3.0}, we now describe the practical injection framework that enables our empirical analysis.
-To systematically study the impact of spurious correlations, we introduce a structured perturbation framework that modifies text-label pairs in existing datasets.
-Our approach is built around two core components: \begin{itemize} \item \textbf{Modifiers:} We define a \texttt{Modifier} base class that specifies how text and labels can be jointly transformed.
-Specific subclasses implement different corruption strategies. \item \textbf{Selective Application via Spurious Transform:} To create spurious correlations between text features and labels, we apply the Modifier selectively to a randomly-sampled user-specified fraction of the dataset associated with a specific target label. \end{itemize}
+Full details can be found in \cref{SSTI Framework}.
 For SSTI, we use the \texttt{ItemInjection} Modifier that injects tokens into text sequences.
-Given an input text, it randomly samples injection tokens from a configurable source, inserting them into the text according to user-defined parameters. \texttt{ItemInjection} is characterized by the following key components: \begin{itemize} \item \textbf{Injection Source:} Tokens for injection can be sampled from multiple sources, including random sampling from predefined lists/files, or dynamic generation by a user-specified function.
-Sampling can be with or without replacement, and the size of the sample space can be modified to control the diversity of tokens injected.

-\item \textbf{Injection Location:} Token injection location can be configured to be at the beginning, at random positions, or at the end of the original text sequence.

-\item \textbf{Token Proportion:} The number of injected tokens is determined by a token proportion hyperparameter, specified as a fraction of the number of tokens in the original text. \end{itemize}
+Given an input text, it randomly samples injection tokens from a configurable source, inserting them into the text according to user-defined parameters. \texttt{ItemInjection} is characterized by the following key components: \begin{itemize} \itemsep=0pt \item \textbf{Injection Source:} Tokens for injection can be sampled from multiple sources, including random sampling from predefined lists/files, or dynamic generation by a user-specified function.
+Sampling can be with or without replacement, and the size of the sample space can be modified to control the diversity of tokens injected. \item \textbf{Injection Location:} Token injection location can be configured to be at the beginning, at random positions, or at the end of the original text sequence. \item \textbf{Spurious Token Proportion:} The number of injected tokens is determined by a token proportion hyperparameter, specified as a fraction of the number of tokens in the original text. \end{itemize}